Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects that could impact this region.
-Notable ones are Kandos to Gulgong Rail Line Reinstatement, Logan Estate, Short Street Residential Development, and Mudgee Spring Lifestyle Estate.
-The following list details those likely most relevant.
+AreaSearch identified ten projects likely impacting the region.
+Notable projects include Kandos to Gulgong Rail Line Reinstatement, Logan Estate, Short Street Residential Development, and Mudgee Spring Lifestyle Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.